Magno-M-S-Silva/OLS-and-Decision-Tree-applied-to-Brazilian-Students-Dropouts/README.md

 # OLS-and-Decision-Tree-applied-to-Brazilian-Students-Dropouts
-jupyter notebook script for dropout probability
+Jupyter notebook script for dropout probability of Brazilian students from grade 1 to next to last year of high school